telerik/maui-docs/controls/treeview/descriptor.md

 ---
-title: TreeView Descriptor
+title: Item Hierarchy
-page_title: .NET MAUI TreeView Documentation - TreeView Descriptor
+page_title: .NET MAUI TreeView Documentation - Item Hierarchy
 description: Learn how to define the appearance of the items in the Telerik UI for .NET MAUI TreeView control.
 position: 2
 slug: treeview-descriptor
 ---

-# .NET MAUI TreeView Descriptor
+# .NET MAUI TreeView Item Hierarchy

-The Telerik .NET MAUI `TreeViewDescriptor` is part of TreeView items visualization.
-The `TreeViewDescriptor` defines the data items' hierarchy and how each item is visualized.
+To specify the data items' hierarchy and how each item is visualized, use the `TreeViewDescriptor` class.
+For more flexibility, you can define multiple descriptors in the TreeView.

-The `TreeViewDescriptor` class exposes the following properties described in the table below:
+The `TreeViewDescriptor` class exposes the following properties:

 | Property | Description |
 | -------- | ----------- |